We previously put together a separate guide on the pros and cons of waste incineration in general.

 [Pyrolysis …] has many benefits over conventional waste to energy and incineration, as well as over gasification

-Incineration of plastic might provide another option to manage contaminated or non recyclable plastic waste
+Incineration of plastic might provide an option to manage contaminated or non recyclable plastic waste

 Incineration might provide at least a short term solution for country to country plastic import bans

 Cons Of Burning/Incinerating Plastic